gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiBinderI18n.md

 in [Locales in GWT](DevGuideI18nLocale.html).)
 </dl>

-When you compile your application, pass the -extras argument to the gwt compiler to tell it to generate its "extra" auxiliary files.
+When you compile your application, pass the `-extra` argument to the gwt compiler to tell it to generate its "extra" auxiliary files.
 A properties file will be generated for each template, containing an entry for each message tagged for localization, something like: